Turkish Eggplant Kabobs

 An Arabic video on eggplant kabobs

-Chris and I marched off to our now favorite market, Balboa International Market to gather ingredients to make it ourselves.
-In their well-stocked spice section, we found a “’meat kebob” seasoning with cayenne, paprika, sumac, saffron, turmeric, and more.
+Chris and I marched off to our now favorite market, Balboa International Market, to gather ingredients to make it ourselves.
+We found a “meat kebob” seasoning with cayenne, paprika, sumac, saffron, turmeric, and more in their well-stocked spice section.
 The knowledgeable butcher said it was typical to use an equal amount of lamb and beef to skewer between the eggplant.
 We added the spices to the meat, along with chopped onion, and assembled it alternating meat and fruit, and then BBQ’ed it on the grill.

 The result?
 It was really tasty!
-To finish it, we sprinkled pomegranate seeds, walnuts, and mint leaves on top which really pulled all the flavors together.
-Next time I would make a yogurt and cucumber sauce to drizzle on top and serve it with mint tea.
-Crumbled feta would be delicious too!
-The Middle Eastern cuisine’s depth of flavors and spices have given my taste buds a new experience and craving for more.
-What’s next Ahmad?
+To finish it, we sprinkled pomegranate seeds, walnuts, and mint leaves on top, which really pulled all the flavors together.
+Next time, I would make a yogurt and cucumber sauce to drizzle on top and serve it with mint tea.
+Crumbled feta would be delicious, too!
+Middle Eastern cuisine’s depth of flavors and spices have given my taste buds a new experience and made me crave more.
+What’s next, Ahmad?

 Gleaming skin: a plump elongated shape: the eggplant is a vegetable you’d want to caress with your eyes and fingers, even if you didn’t know its luscious flavor.